- Class: Insecta (Insect)

 Most beetles have compound eyes (eyes that are divided into many six-sided compartments).
 Compound eyes are very sensitive to movement and can probably see in color.
 Beetles that rely on vision for hunting (ground beetles) or breeding (fireflies, Lampyridae family) have larger eyes.
 Whirligig beetles (Gyrinidae family), which swim on the surface of ponds, have divided eyes: one half for vision under water, the other for seeing above the water so they can find food that drops in or floats by.

 All beetles have jointed legs, but leg shape and size varies, depending on the beetle's lifestyle.
 For example, long and slender legs are made for speed (ground beetles, Carabidae family); broad and ridged legs are for digging (dung beetles, Scarabaeidae family); legs curved and shaped like a paddle are for swimming (water beetles, Hydrophilidae family); and large hind legs are for hopping (flea beetles, Chrysomelidae family).
-Some species even have a sticky pad on the bottom of each foot to help them walk up slippery surfaces.
-All species have a pair of claws on each foot.
+Some even have a sticky pad on the bottom of each foot to help them walk up slippery surfaces.
+All beetles have a pair of claws on each foot.
 Many beetles need the sun to warm their bodies before they can run or fly quickly.

 Stay safe!
 Beetles have a lot of different ways to protect themselves from becoming someone else's lunch.
 The hard, shiny elytra is often enough to keep a beetle safe from other insects, or other beetles!
 Dome-shaped leaf beetles (Coccinelidae family) and ladybird beetles (Chrysomelidae family) pull their legs and antennae under this "shell," just like a turtle does.
 Some ladybird beetles release sticky yellow blood from their legs to gum up the antennae and mouthparts of the attacker.